 Under Section (d) of Rule 1403, requirements for the facility survey for asbestos are listed.
 Those requirements include the following:

 - The asbestos survey must be conducted by a Certified Asbestos Consultant

 - The survey must be completed prior to any demolition or renovation activity

-- There are no exceptions based on date of construction or the age of the facility.
-SCAQMD has proposed language to make this more explicit, as in SDAPCD Rule 1206.
+- There are no exceptions based on date of construction or the age of the facility, as noted in the FAQ published for the regulation.

 The two Rules have similar intent and share some similar wording.
 Both require you to contract with a licensed asbestos consultant to survey the intended site prior to disturbance of any materials possibly containing asbestos (Rule 1206 provides an exemption if you assume all materials to be disturbed materials are ACMs).
 Both give provision for emergency situations.

 A primary difference is that Proposed Rule 1403 stipulates that any uncontrolled disturbance of asbestos-containing materials (such as fire) demands special procedures, whether the affected area is large or small.

 Contractors working on projects in Northern California should review these two documents: Sacramento Metro Air Quality Management District Rule 902 and Bay Area Air Quality Management District Regulation 11, Rule 2.
 The differences between requirements in these two rulings are subtle and primarily apply to the listed exemptions (renovation size thresholds for required testing, for example), so you will want to check before proceeding with your project.
 There are also different notification and reporting procedures for each region.

 Unlike the Southern California asbestos regulations covered above, Northern California’s don’t explicitly address building age as it relates to survey requirements; however, it is well understood by regulators and consultants that a survey is always required prior to renovation or demolition, since no age exemption is provided in either regulation.